-ACCOMPLISHMENTS: Under the guidance of the local jurisdictions, VCTC oversaw the administration of the Valley Express bus service.
-VCTC administers the program pursuant to the Cooperative agreement entered into May 2014.
-This included the staffing and management of the Technical and Policy advisory committees.
-During the year, staff provided contractor oversight, marketing program development, ridership and fare analysis, management of fare media sales, service quality monitoring and general outreach activities to promote transit usage.
+As with past years, VCTC staff provided administration of the Policy Committee, contractor oversight, marketing program development, ridership and fare analysis, management of fare media sales, service quality monitoring and general outreach activities to promote transit usage.
 Following the direction of the Policy Committee, VCTC negotiated and entered into a contract extension with the service provider, MV Transportation.
 The first of three extension years began March 2020.
 In coordination with its outreach and marketing consultant, Celtis Ventures, VCTC completed a website and printed bus-book redesign.
 The agreement with Celtis Ventures is planned for a one-year extension, effective July 1, 2020.
 Lastly, as part of the website redesign, the Valley Express began selling its passes online January 2020, leveraging VCTC's pre-existing pass sales infrastructure.
 Riders may now purchase passes 24/7 and have their order fulfilled the next business day.